gulrez-zaidi/sql-retail-sales-analysis/README.md

 group by category;
 ```

-5. **Write a SQL query to find all transactions where the total_sale is greater than 1000.**:
+5. **Write a SQL query to find all transactions where the total_sale is greater than 1000:**
 ```sql
 select * from retail_sales
 where total_sale > 1000;
 ```

-6. **Write a SQL query to find the total number of transactions (transaction_id) made by each gender in each category.**:
+6. **Write a SQL query to find the total number of transactions (transaction_id) made by each gender in each category:**
 ```sql
 select
 category, gender,